 Let’s start at the source.
-What is carbon monoxide?
+What is Carbon Monoxide?
 Carbon monoxide (CO) is a colorless, odorless, and tasteless gas that is poisonous to humans.
-It is known as the “silent killer” because humans cannot tell when they are around it, but it is very dangerous and deadly.
+It is known as the “silent killer” because humans cannot tell when they are around it, but it can be very dangerous and deadly.
 The carbon monoxide detector is a safety device that can alert homeowners of a CO leak and help them escape a potentially life-threatening situation, like carbon monoxide poisoning.

 When considering purchasing and installing CO alarms there are a few things you should know beforehand:

-1. What does a carbon monoxide alarm do?
+1. What does a carbon monoxide detector do?

 2. What are the main sources of carbon monoxide leaks?